Intercontinental Broadcasting Corporation: Beginnings

-The Benedicto years
+Benedicto years

-On February 1, 1975, the network was acquired by Roberto Benedicto (who also owned Radio Philippines Network and Banahaw Broadcasting Corporation) from the Soriano group due to a constitutional limitation prohibiting the ownership of media by non-Filipinos or by corporations not 100% Filipino owned.
+The network was acquired on February 1, 1975 by Roberto Benedicto (who also owned Radio Philippines Network and Banahaw Broadcasting Corporation) from the Soriano group due to a constitutional prohibition of media ownership by non-Filipinos or by corporations not fully Filipino-owned.
 The company name was changed to Intercontinental Broadcasting Corporation.
-IBC would launch an FM station, DWKB-FM, the same year.
-Marking the relaunch, the network debuted its vinta logo (which would be used until 1978 in two iterations).
-In 1976, IBC became one of the country's most-viewed TV networks with its primetime lineup and full-length local and foreign films aired on this channel.
-Among its top-rated shows were the Metro-Goldwyn-Mayer film series of Tarzan that starred Johnny Weissmuller; showbiz talk shows See-True and Seeing Stars hosted by Inday Badiday and Joe Quirino respectively; and comedy shows Iskul Bukol, Chicks to Chicks, and T.O.D.A.S.: Television's Outrageously Delightful All-Star Show.
+IBC launched an FM station, DWKB-FM, that year.
+The network introduced its vinta logo, two versions of which were used until 1978.
+Among its top-rated programs were the Metro-Goldwyn-Mayer Tarzan film series starring Johnny Weissmuller; the showbiz talk shows See-True and Seeing Stars, hosted by Inday Badiday and Joe Quirino respectively; and the comedies Iskul Bukol, Chicks to Chicks, and T.O.D.A.S.: Television's Outrageously Delightful All-Star Show.

-Using the new income generated from its programs, the network built and finally moved to its present home at the modern Broadcast City, together with its sister networks RPN and BBC in July 1978.
-The complex was a 55,000 m2 tract located at Capitol Hills, Diliman, Quezon City.
-At the same time, IBC built a new transmitter in San Francisco del Monte to replace the old transmitter in San Juan.
-By 1985, however, IBC would become second to RPN, albeit with many local and foreign programs that were popular among viewers.
+With income generated by its programs, the network built and moved to Broadcast City with sister networks RPN and BBC in July 1978.
+The complex covers 55,000 m2 in Capitol Hills, Diliman, Quezon City.